MLevy26/hackweekUI/README.md

 ### Prerequisites

-1. Python 3.11 or higher
+1. Square LDAP account with access to Snowflake and App_support tables
-2. Square LDAP account with access to Snowflake and App_suppor tables
+2. Git (for cloning the repository)
-3. Git (for cloning the repository)
+3. Goose, to follow the installation instructions, with computer controller enabled

 ### Installation Steps